gregfullard/100-days-of-code/log.md

 **Thoughts:** Pulling relationships from the Neo4J graph is not working as expected yet, but will figure it out tomorrow

 **Links:** N/A

+### Day 33: 2020-04-20

+**Today's Progress:**
+Added SpringBoot REST methods for creating new skills (with specified perspective and parent).
+Also resolved issue which caused relationships not to serialize correctly to JSON.

+**Thoughts:** as with all Object to JSON serialisation, there is a risk of massive trees of JSON going back.
+I might really need to investigate GraphQL instead of REST

+**Links:** N/A